addisonwurtz/soundseer/README.md

 While working on my first animation, it became clear that pygame offered fairly limited options for expansion.
 After some searching I came across python arcade.
 It has much more visually complex rendering capabilities and build in tools.

-At this time, I am working on building a visualizer in arcade using librosa's beat and note detection tools.
+I built my second visualizer in python arcade using librosa's beat and note detection tools.
+It is repsonsive, but becomes overly frenetic and strobing for fast songs.
+One of my demo commands for this visualizer is a 60 bpm metronome.
+Under those conditions I find it quite pleasant.

+While reading the python arcade documentation, I came across shaders for the first time.
+Unfortunately, I wasn't able to do much with these.
+The paradigm shift was just too much for me to wrap my mind around this late in the term.
+But, I wish I had discovered shaders earlier because they can definitely produce the kinds of results that I had in mind when I set out on this project.

 ## Pygame Examples
 I've included some screenshots along with the commands to generate that configuration.
 There are example songs in the repository to ensure that these commands will run out-of-the-box.

 ### Default:
+The only required parameter is an mp3 file:

 ```
 python bouncingbars.py Songs\Moby-Porcelain.mp3
 ```